informatics-isi-edu/ermrest/user-doc/annotation.md

 2. The `caption` may be used to enhance the presentation of the URL (or set of URLs) where applicable.
 3. In the absence of `entity`, the relationship of the located representation to the table row SHOULD be determined by other means.
 4. A `thumbnail` assertion within the `presentation` option implies that the MIME type of the located representations SHOULD be an image type, but does not specify which image type specifically.
-5. A `content-type` assertion indicates a static MIME type for the whole column, while the `content-type-column` assertion indicates a source of row-by-row MIME types.
-The presence of both indicates that the row-by-row source SHOULD always contain the same static value.
+5. The `content-type` may be used to determine the MIME type of a URL (or set of URLs).
+6. A specified `height` and `width` define a desired geometry, otherwise default or dynamic sizing is assumed.
-6. A retrieved representation that does not satisfy the `thumbnail`, `content-type`, or `content-type-column` expectations designated by the annotation SHOULD be handled as an erroneous condition.
+7. A retrieved representation that does not satisfy the `thumbnail`, `content-type`, or `content-type-column` expectations designated by the annotation SHOULD be handled as an erroneous condition.
+8. When a single annotation instruction includes an array of `url` patterns, the URL presentation is a composite of those URLs.
+If the array is empty or the effective array is empty due to null value exceptions in patterns, the enclosing presentation instruction is disabled.

 #### Pattern expansion

 When deriving a field value from a _pattern_, the _pattern_ MAY contain markers for substring replacements of the form `{column name}` where `column name` MUST reference a column in the table.
-When the context of the annotation is a _column_, it SHOULD be assumed that the `column name` matches the context.
 Any particular column name MAY be referenced and expanded zero or more times in the same _pattern_.

 For example, a _table_ may have a `tag:misd.isi.edu,2015:url` annotation containing the following payload:

 ```